New Godzilla X Kong Film Stays Atop Chinese Box Office - UrduPoint

 New Godzilla X Kong Film Stays Atop Chinese Box Office

-BEIJING, (APP - UrduPoint / Pakistan Point News - 18th Apr, 2024) "Godzilla x Kong: The New Empire," the latest installment in the MonsterVerse film franchise, continued to lead the Chinese mainland's daily box office on Thursday, data from the China Movie Data Information Network showed.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 21st Apr, 2024) "Godzilla x Kong: The New Empire," the latest installment in the MonsterVerse film franchise, stayed on top of the Chinese mainland's daily box office on Saturday, data from the China Movie Data Information Network showed.

-The domestic romance film "Viva La Vida" took third place, raking in 2.43 million yuan of daily box office revenue.
+The animated film "Kung Fu Panda 4" took third place, raking in 6.43 million yuan in box office revenue on the day.

 Recent Stories